OmniSharp/omnisharp-sublime/README.md

  ![Imgur](http://i.imgur.com/KjcPSFq.png)

  Paste the below in.
-This will launch intellisense on . and < symbols
+This will launch intellisense on . and < symbols p

  ```
  {
     "auto_complete": true,